Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 #### B.1) ARM Deployment

-We'll deploy the Azure resources using the ARM template [azuredeploy2.json](../azuredeploy2.json) and will use continuous integration from GitHub.
+We'll deploy the Azure resources using the ARM template [azuredeploy2.json](../azuredeploy2.json).

 If not already done : fork the repo.